Therapy

 Knowing Yourself

-Therapy for teens (16 and older) offers space to think, feel, and grow without judgment.
+Experiential therapy for teens (16+) offers space to think, feel, and grow without judgment.
 Many come with questions about identity, belonging, friendship, or the future—and sometimes just a sense that things feel harder than they should.
 Sessions unfold at your pace, through conversation, creativity, and curiosity.
 We focus on what’s real for you right now while helping you build trust in your own voice and direction.

 PEOPLE